Probably the most popular interfaces ever made, the Focusrite Scarlett 2i2 and Solo interfaces have gone through 3 iterations over the years.

 16 dBu on Mains power

-What Is The Difference Between 1st Gen, 2nd Gen, & 3rd Gen?
+What Is The Difference Between The 1st Gen Scarlett Solo 2nd Gen vs 3rd Gen?

-From Aesthetics, to under-the-hood tech and drivers, there have been tons and tons of improvements on the Focusrite Scarlett line of interfaces.
-Let’s look into the differences of these interfaces, a little more closely.
+From Aesthetics to under-the-hood tech and drivers, there have been tons and tons of improvements on the Focusrite Scarlett line of interfaces.
+Let’s look into the differences between these interfaces, a little more closely.

 With each new generation of the Focusrite Scarlett range of interfaces, they get better and better hardware both on the outside and under-the-hood.